Brief History of

 In the 1700s miniature models were created as fashion dolls, used as a publicity vehicle for dressmakers and milliners, hawking the latest styles and fabric.
 By the 1900s mannequins were often formed of steel slats and adjustable screws.
 Kennett & Lindsell has been instrumental in driving development in mannequins since then by focusing on construction, technique and design.

 K&L has been in business for over 137 years.
 Founder WR Kennett was later joined by his son-in-law, Joseph Lindell, to form the iconic brand.
 The first premises were in Featherstone St, Clerkenwell before moving to Haxton in 1908.
-Since 1967, the factory has been located in Essex with an extension being built in 1996 to accommodate further expansion and K&L is now a subsidiary of Eastman Staples.
+Since 1967, the factory has been located in Essex with an extension being built in 1996 to accommodate further expansion.

 All of the models are handmade in the UK to high standards using a mixture of traditional and modern methods.
 Their extensive range of shapes mean they can suit a vast number of customers, and they even have the ability to be modified to meet bespoke specifications.